IvanDamNation/billboard_django_petproject/README.md

 This is my pet-project for Django (with CAPTCHA + REST + Angular).
 Inspired with practice part of book "Django.
 Practice of making web-cites with Python" by V.Dronov.
 Main idea: re-visit and remember "how-to" Django, also try-out something new.

 Features:
-- Custom Bootstrap4 design
+- Custom Bootstrap4 design;
-- Custom users full CRUD profile with email activation
+- Custom users full CRUD profile with email activation and administration functionality;
 - *in progress...*

 Work plan: